RussellSchwedhelm/PROG6221_POE/README.md

 This program is a console application that enables users to create, display, scale, and delete recipes using C# programming.
 The application provides a user-friendly interface that is easy to navigate, making it accessible to beginners and experienced programmers alike.

-Two interesting features of this program is the use of animations when displaying messages or prompts in the console.
-This not only makes the program more engaging and enjoyable to use, but also helps users stay informed about the program's progress.
-Additionally, this program has the ability to handle both words and numbers when quantities are concerned, allowing the user to enter, for example "one" or 1 and expect the same reaction and output from the programme.
+Two interesting features of this program are the use of animations when displaying messages or prompts in the console.
+This not only makes the program more engaging and enjoyable to use but also helps users stay informed about the program's progress.
+Additionally, this program has the ability to handle both words and numbers when quantities are concerned, allowing the user to enter, for example, "one" or 1 and expect the same reaction and output from the programme.

-The user can enter ingredients with different units of measurement, such as cups, tablespoons, or teaspoons, grams, kilograms or cutsom units and the program will handle them accordingly so that the output is consistent and accurate.
+The user can enter ingredients with different units of measurement, such as cups, tablespoons, teaspoons, grams, kilograms or custom units.
+The program will handle them accordingly so that the output is consistent and accurate.
 It does this by automatic scaling of non-custom units.
 Such as converting grams to kilograms or tablespoons to cups.

-Additionally, error handling features have been integrated into the program to prevent crashes or unexpected behavior in case the user enters invalid input.
+Additionally, error-handling features have been integrated into the program to prevent crashes or unexpected behaviour in case the user enters invalid input.
 For example, if the user enters a non-numeric value where a numeric value is expected, the program will display an error message and prompt the user to enter valid input.

 ## Getting Started